netwerk-digitaal-erfgoed/requirements-collection-management-systems/README.md

 For convenience we compiled an [explanation of the anatomy of a PID-request](anatomyPersistentId.md) in ARK and Handle, and how they differ.
 We also explain how ARK can be a free service (you need to do more yourself) and why Handle comes at a cost.

 We have noticed that the costs to use Handle are frequently misunderstood.
-A Handle prefix costs about €50 per year.
+A Handle registration costs about €50 per year.

 Many institutions in the cultural heritage sector use [SURF](https://www.surf.nl/en) (the collaborative organisation for IT in Dutch education and research) to help them.
 SURF provides a PID-service that uses Handle and charges €493 per year (in 2024) on top of the Handle registration fee.
 For more information see: [SURF Data Persistent Identifier](https://www.surf.nl/en/data-persistent-identifier-data-always-findable-by-permanent-references).
 The SURF service allows you to automatically generate and administer PIDs for any resource located in SURF systems. ***It cannot provide this service for resources located elsewhere.***